RoManInv/one-time-privilege-approval/readme.md

 * run-approved [ID] [digest] [OTP]

 The pipeline of this project is as follows:
-1. Non-sudo user applies to run a command with sudo privilege using `request-privilege` command
+1. Non-sudo user applies to run command with sudo privilege using `request-privilege` command
 2. The system sends an email to the specified address, listing the absolute-path style commands in the order claimed by the non-sudo user, the approval string and the rejection string.
 3. The system administrator replies to the email with the approval string plus the appointed TOTP or rejection string.
-4. Upon receiving an approval email, the system checks if the ID and the digest match and if the TOTP is valid.
+4. Upon receiving an approval email, the system checks if the ID and the digest match, and if the TOTP is valid.
 5. Once the check is passed, the non-sudo user uses `run-approved` to invoke the system-owned sudo broker to run the listed commands with sudo privilege

 ## Installation